-- Wagons should be presented at the loading platforms in the right direction, so as to allow loading and unloading forwards.
-Reversing vehicles onto the wagons should be absolutely avoided.
-On fully enclosed wagons, the load direction of the cars must be indicated on both sides of the wagon by means of an arrow (applied with chalk or sticker) to facilitate the unloading procedure. - A loading plan should be drafted before the loading begins and followed throughout the loading process.
+Wagons should be presented at the loading platforms in the right direction, so as to allow loading and unloading forwards.
+Reversing vehicles on or off the wagons should be absolutely avoided, unless contractually agreed.
+On fully enclosed wagons, the load direction of the cars must be indicated on both sides of the wagon by means of an arrow (applied with chalk or sticker) to facilitate the unloading procedure.
+All arrows marking the loading directions must be removed after unloading.

-- Wagons must be secured by applying the brakes and by using brake shoes so that they don't roll away during loading/unloading. - Wagons have to be prepared for loading: the upper deck must be moved to the loading/unloading position and secured. - Bridging plates must be in place and fully secured. - Gaps between wagons or wagon sections must be such that no damage can occur to the vehicles' tyres.
+- A loading plan should be drafted before the loading begins and followed throughout the loading process. - Wagons must be secured by applying the brakes and by using brake shoes so that they don't roll away during loading/unloading. - Wagons have to be prepared for loading: the upper deck must be moved to the loading/unloading position and secured. - Bridging plates must be in place and fully secured. - Gaps between wagons or wagon sections must be such that no damage can occur to the vehicles' tyres.
 Removable drive-on ramps or track are to be attached when necessary to the fittings provided on the wagon. - Check that the loading width of the wagon is sufficient for the track of the vehicles being loaded. - Check the vehicle's height to see if it can be loaded onto the wagon.
 Some vehicles can only be transported on the top deck.
 Vehicles stowed on the top deck must be low enough to prevent any danger of touching the electric lines. - It is absolutely forbidden to access the top deck or load/unload if there is an electrical line overhead. - It is forbidden to step on either of the decks while the upper deck is being raised or lowered. - Before loading/unloading, the deck must be free of any materials that might cause damage to the vehicles to be carried (wire, glass, stones, wheel chocks).
 If possible, snow and ice should also be removed.